 Susceptibility testing for antimicrobials is necessary for patients who raise suspicion of infection with specific pathogens based on disease manifestation and clinical correlation.
 Antibacterial agents are then used to detect sensitivity or resistance from bacteria.
 Although the purpose of this review is primarily towards the susceptibility testing for bacterial pathogens, it is important to note that antifungal susceptibility tests also exist for addressing fungal infection (e.g., Candida, Aspergillus spp.).
 Furthermore, antiviral susceptibility tests are also available (e.g., influenza) via molecular technologies including sequencing analysis such as Sanger and pyrosequencing methods.

-A unique impact of AST to patient management is the identification of the specific diagnosis, and additionally, targeting the particular etiologic agent causing the disease.
+A unique impact of AST on patient management is the identification of the specific diagnosis, and additionally, targeting the particular etiologic agent causing the disease.
 No two patients can be managed similarly, especially if they have the same signs and symptoms (disease manifestation) but with different treatment regimens because the same causative organism can have different resistance patterns.
 For example, two patients may present with an ordinary strain of Staphylococcus aureus vs. methicillin-resistant Staphylococcus aureus (MRSA); and another example would be patients with drug-susceptible (DS-TB) and drug-resistant tuberculosis (DR-TB).

 Normal and Critical Findings